Skip to content

 Click here for the previous slide.
 Click here for the next slide.

 My session was scheduled for an hour, but both my provider and I felt that 45 minutes was sufficient.
 We discussed my background and an overview of my life up until now.
 We also discussed my everyday habits, diet, lifestyle, history of medication, and more.
-I mentioned that I didn’t want to stay on my medication forever, and she reassured me that we would work together in the long-term.
-When we finished, she sent my prescription (refills on an existing Sertraline dose) to my local pharmacy, and put in a referral for me to meet with a Talkiatry therapist.
+I mentioned that I didn’t want to stay on my medication forever, and she reassured me that we would work together in the long-term to figure out when and how to wind down medication.
+When we finished, she sent my prescription to my local pharmacy, and put in a referral for me to meet with a Talkiatry therapist as well.

 Talkiatry does not have its own mobile app, meaning it relies on the HIPPA-compliant Healow app.
 The app functions well as a patient portal where you can access your records and securely message your provider between appointments.
 You can expect a response within 48 hours.
 When getting set up on the app, you’ll enter some details about yourself, as well as a practice code that Talkiatry will send via email.